- What hardware is used for single-cell genomics?

 Fully inclusive - we provide reagents and labor.
 Note that we typically will still ask you do the cell prep portion of the workflow, but will offer support and provide recommendations for best practices.

-We generally recommend a 30min digestion at 6ºC with a cold active protease.
+We generally recommend a 30-minute digestion at 6ºC with a cold-active protease.
 See this paper for the method, and a comparison of these two digestions when cells are analyzed by scRNA-seq.
 Alternatively, if you have difficult-to-digest tissues, you may want to consider using the Worthington Tissue Dissociation Guide as a starting point.

 What is CITE-Seq?

 CITE-seq is a technique that allows simultaneous characterization of protein and RNA expression by labeling cells with antibodies conjugated to oligos.
-This is compatible with the standard 10x single cell expression protocol.
+This is compatible with the standard 10X single-cell expression protocol.
 We offer two methods of CITE-Seq, each using different varieties of TotalSeq antibodies and having different advantages.
-Not all antibodies are availability for every kind of TotalSeq, so we recommend checking availability of your desired TotalSeq antibody first before considering other aspects.
+Not all antibodies are available for every kind of TotalSeq, so we recommend checking the availability of your desired TotalSeq antibody first before considering other aspects.
 Additionally, if you plan to label the same cell surface protein for both flow sorting and Feature Barcoding, you'll need to use distinct antibody clones.
 See here for more information.

 Cell hashing option for multiplexing